Wisp (musician): 2024–present: Pandora, If Not Winter

-Her debut single, "Your Face", was released on April 4, 2023.
-It went viral on TikTok and charted at number 8 on Billboards Hot Hard Rock Songs going for a run of 15 weeks.
-A music video directed by Nick Vernet and Boni Mata premiered in November 2023, which takes place underwater.
-In March 2024, Jonah Krueger of Consequence said that Wisp "Is the Next Leader of the Shoegaze Revival".
-She released her first EP, Pandora, on April 5, 2024.
+In March 2024, Jonah Krueger of Consequence regarded Wisp as the "Next Leader of the Shoegaze Revival".
+She later released her debut extended play (EP), Pandora, in April 2024.
 In 2025, she featured on Photographic Memory's single "Heartstyle", from his album I Look at Her and Light Goes All Through Me.
-She released her debut album, If Not Winter, on August 1, 2025.
+Her debut studio album, If Not Winter, was released in August 2025.